OrzPond/solana-mnemonic-to-base58-converter/README.md

-# solana-mnemonic-to-base58-converter
+# Solana mnemonic to base58 converter

-solana mnemonic to base58 secret key converter for some solana defi that need key in base58.
+Convert Solana mnemonic to base58 secret key for some solana defi that need key in base58.

+Test with secret key from phantom wallet